ngeor/blog/_posts/2019/2019-03-16-cli-java-js-python.md

 req.end();

-req.on('error', (e) => {
+req.on("error", e => {
   // oops different error
 });
 ```

-The [request](https://www.npmjs.com/package/request) external dependency tries to make things
+The [request](https://www.npmjs.com/package/request) external dependency tries
-prettier.
-If you want to use Promises and `async/await`, you have (at least) 3 alternative
+to make things prettier.
+If you want to use Promises and `async/await`, you have
-extra libraries to pick from (which is why I often feel this is a prank).
+(at least) 3 alternative extra libraries to pick from (which is why I often feel
+this is a prank).

 ### Python